MicrosoftDocs/win32/desktop-src/axe/engine-cancelassessment.md

 *assessmentIndex*
 </dt> <dd>

 The index of the assessment to cancel.
 The assessment can only be cancelled when it is running.
-An assessment’s index is its position in the [**AssessmentRuns**](assessmentruns.md) section of the job manifest..
+An assessment s index is its position in the [**AssessmentRuns**](assessmentruns.md) section of the job manifest..

 </dd> </dl>